 This is the most severe disciplinary action TSB can take, and we will not resort to this unless we have no alternative.

-- When a member is Dishonorably Discharged he/she is stripped of ALL ranks and is no longer allowed to use “TSB” either as a tag, group-name or advertise himself/herself as member of TSB.
+- When a member is Dishonorably Discharged he/she is stripped of ALL ranks and privileges and is no longer allowed to use “TSB” either as a tag, group-name or advertise himself/herself as member of TSB.

 - Members who received a DD are listed on a blacklist page on the website.